-I ought to give a bit of the background to give a complete picture of your situation.
+I ought to provide some background to give a complete picture of your situation.
 You filed for divorce.
-The Property Settlement Agreement, aka the Marital Settlement Agreement, is created to divide up assets and liabilities.
-In that division process, your wife received the home and you received other marital assets.
-Sometimes, the home is the only asset and one party ends up with nothing.
+The property settlement agreement, aka the marital settlement agreement, is designed to divvy up assets and liabilities.
+In that division process, your wife received the house and you got other marital assets.
+Sometimes, the home is the only asset and 1 person ends up with nothing.

-As part of that agreement, your wife stated that she would refinance the property and remove your name from the title and the mortgage loan.
-The agreement usually gives one spouse a specific time period to complete the refinance.
+As part of that agreement, your wife said that she would refinance the property and remove your name from the title and the mortgage loan.
+The agreement usually gives 1 spouse a specific time period to finish the refinance.

 The purpose of this is twofold:

-- It is further evidence that you no longer are the legal or equitable owner of the property, and
+- It is further evidence that you no longer are the legal or equitable owner of the property.

 - It eliminates your future liability for mortgage payments.

 The problem could be that your ex-wife might not be able to refinance the property.
-In many cases, the house is worth less than what is owed, or a lender will not qualify a one-income household for a refinance.
-As much as she probably wants to comply with the agreement, she cannot.
+In many cases, the house is worth less than what is owed, or a lender will not qualify a 1-income household for a refinance.
+As much as she probably wants to abide by the agreement, she cannot.

 You could try to do some of the work for her and call around to various lenders.
-Since you are still on the loan and title, you are also allowed to shop around.
-However, without a cooperating lender, you cannot force her to do the impossible.
+Because you are still on the loan and title, you are also allowed to shop around.
+However, without a cooperating lender, you cannot make her do the impossible.